freeCodeCamp/freeCodeCamp/curriculum/challenges/english/21-a2-english-for-developers/learn-how-to-describe-your-current-project/655b67f02eecf57fa75ceecf.md

 ### --feedback--

 This word indicates that Sophie is actively providing assistance or support to her team.
-It is in the gerund form `ing`
+It is in the gerund form `-ing`

 ---